 Search

-Social Determinants of Health (SDoH), or social needs, are non-clinical, societal, and environmental conditions which prevent individuals from accessing proper health care.
+Social Drivers of Health (SDoH), or social needs, are non-clinical, societal, and environmental conditions which prevent individuals from accessing proper health care.
 This can include difficulties with:

 • Housing access and safety